mbudisic/pstuts-rag/ANSWER.md

 # Task 5: Creating a Golden Test Data Set

-The creation of the "Golden Test Data Set" is documented in the `create_golden_dataset.ipynb` notebook in the `PsTuts-VQA-Data-Operations` repository ([https://github.com/mbudisic/PsTuts-VQA-Data-Operations](https://github.com/mbudisic/PsTuts-VQA-Data-Operations)).
-This dataset (named `golden_small_hf` on Hugging Face) was then utilized in the `notebooks/evaluate_rag.ipynb` of the current project to assess the initial RAG pipeline with RAGAS. 🌟
+The creation of the "Golden Test Data Set" is documented in the `create_golden_dataset.ipynb` notebook in the  [`PsTuts-VQA-Data-Operations` repository](https://github.com/mbudisic/PsTuts-VQA-Data-Operations).
+This dataset was then utilized in the `notebooks/evaluate_rag.ipynb` of the current project to assess the initial RAG pipeline with RAGAS. 🌟

 ## 5.1.
 RAGAS Framework Assessment & Results 📊: